paschalmicheal2009-boop/KnightBot-Mini/Readme.md

 </div>

-Knight Bot Mini is a WhatsApp MD bot built on top of the **Baileys** library.
+PASQUA Mini is a WhatsApp MD bot built on top of the **Baileys** library.
 It’s designed to be fast, lightweight, and easy to customize without touching the core code.
 This project is **fully open source** — you can modify it, rebrand it, and make your **own bot** from this codebase **free of cost**, without needing any permission from our side.
 All commands and the overall structure are written in a way that makes customization (bot image, prefix, name, features, etc.) as easy as possible.